The complaint procedure is designed to ensure that complaints are properly investigated and are given careful and fair

 If you are considering making a complaint to the University, you should first:

 - Try to sort out the problem with those who are directly involved if you feel able to do so.
 Generally complaints are resolved more easily and effectively at an early stage and by those who have a direct influence on the situation.
 We call this "Frontline Resolution".

-- Have a look at the information and guidance accessible via the links above which explain the complaint procedure.
+- Have a look at the information and guidance accessible via the links below which explain the complaint procedure.

 - If you are a student, speak to an Adviser at the Students' Association Advice Place.
 Students' Association Advisers have a great deal of relevant experience and knowledge of the University procedures, and can also assist with potential complaints about interpersonal matters involving students or staff.

 If a complaint can not be resolved at the "Frontline", please complete the form.
 Details of how to submit a complaint are on the form.